Last updated on November 29th, 2023 at 09:18 am

 If you registered a company with the Corporate Affairs Commission and you failed to file a return every year, your company status will change to “inactive”.

 If the status of your company or business is “inactive”, the issue is resolvable.
-We’ll guide you on how to change your status to “active”
+We’ll guide you on how to change your status to “active” on CAC portal.

 What is delisting?

 Delisting is one of the terms associated with the stock exchange which means the removal of security from stock listing.
 It usually happens when an issuer (company) is declared bankrupt or violates critical rules.
 It can also be voluntary or involuntary.

 1) Failure to file an annual return means that your company has violated the Companies and Allied Matters Act (CAMA), 2020 as such the commission has taken appropriate action against your company as required by sections 417 to 425

 2) Filing annual returns shows that your company is in operation in the eye of CAC, failure to do that is treated as “company no longer carries out business.”